1. What are Digital Product Passports?

 Digital IDs are already available for brands to adopt today and there’s no better way to prepare than to get started.
-EON is digitizing billions of products for global brands, and can offer a product demo to explain how it works.
-Another good place to start is by collecting the necessary product data to facilitate a circular lifecycle for your products.
-You can download the Circular Product Data Protocol for free and learn more about the type of data that will be needed.
+EON is digitizing billions of products for global brands, ensuring they meet the objectives already described in the EU policy proposals.
+Product demos are available upon request to explain how our solution works.
+Another good place to start is by collecting prioritized product data to meet the traceability and transparency objectives of the ESPR.
+The CPDP can act as a free resource to learn more about the type of data policies could include.

 For brands that have already adopted Digital IDs, extending digitization to your entire portfolio can save you time in the long-run and offer valuable insights and commercial benefit.
 EON clients are leading the industry and proving the value of Digital IDs for those that will need to eventually comply with the legislation.